Trump says he has ‘absolute right’ to declare emergency

 "I think in the end we're going to be very successful with the lawsuit," Trump said.
 "I actually think we might do very well, even in the 9th Circuit, because it's an open and closed case."

 A group of 16 states, including California, New York and Colorado, filed a lawsuit Monday against Trump's emergency declaration.
-The lawsuit filed in the 9th U.S. Circuit Court of Appeals in San Francisco alleges Trump's declaration is unconstitutional.
+The lawsuit, filed in the U.S. District Court for the Northern District of California, alleges Trump's declaration is unconstitutional.

 All the states involved in the lawsuit have Democratic attorneys general.